technohiker/actual/Checklist.md

 - [ ] Some functions like onDelete are expected to have a Promise, but do not.

 # BudgetCategories Type to-do list:
-- L66: value type is any.
+- L66: onCollapse argument type is any.
+- L91: What value gets added in addition to the type?
+What group ID?
 - L115: newDrag State: DragState<what type?>
-- L160: group type

 # Patch Notes